 Available in 14k yellow, white, or rose gold.

 Kindly Note: This piece is made to order so please allow up to three weeks for fabrication.
-Ready to ship in 14k yellow gold.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.

 A thin layer of gold electrically deposited onto a surface via electroplating.
 With direct contact to your skin, this will eventually wear off.
 Luckily, the only base metal pieces we offer do not directly touch your skin.
 (The Folded Fans for example have 14k gold filled ear wires).